How to buy Digibyte coin online

 - Coinomi Wallet: As the only third-party software wallet that’s recommended by the Digibyte team, the Coinomi wallet download page is the place to go if the options above don’t float your boat.

 Step 2.
-Find a Digibyte exchange to buy DGB
+Find a Digibyte exchange

 Bittrex: One of the top exchanges, no matter which cryptocurrency you’re looking for.
 It doesn’t accept fiat currency though so you’ll need another cryptocurrency, such as Bitcoin, to get started.